BBBase-EHeresy/PPPub/docs/rules_manual/fight_phase.md

 ![](../media/rules_manual/defended_doorway_1.jpg)

 *Here Gothmog is blocking a doorway by standing in it.
-Because Aragorn cannot move through the doorway without first touching Gothmog, the sneaky Orc gets the advantage of defending the doorway — and he will need all the advantages he can get if he is to defeat the heir of Isildur!*
+Because Aragorn cannot move through the doorway without first touching Gothmog, the sneaky Orc gets the advantage of defending the doorway â€” and he will need all the advantages he can get if he is to defeat the heir of Isildur!*

 #### DEFENDING ELEVATED POSITIONS